A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: RQ3:Quality Assessment

 \subsection{Methodology}

-\subsubsection{\textit{Proposed Metrics}}
+\subsubsection{\textbf{Proposed Metrics}}

-Based on feedback from P2G practitioners, an ideal group should meet the following criteria: \begin{itemize} \item \textbf{Compactness}: Since packages within a group should work together to support a common feature, they must be functionally related or interdependent. \item \textbf{Relevance}: The description of a group is critical in guiding developers to choose packages, so it must accurately summarize the functionality of the packages. \item \textbf{Differentiation}: Groups should have a distinct purpose, and low differentiation between them could confuse developers when selecting groups. \item \textbf{Distributions}: the number of packages in a group should be neither too large nor too small.
-Overcrowded groups can lead to confusion in the discovery of specific items, while groups with two few packages (\eg just one) may result in inefficient management. \end{itemize}
+Based on feedback from P2G practitioners, an ideal group should meet the following criteria: \begin{itemize} \item \textbf{Compactness}: Since packages within a group should work together to support a common feature, they must be functionally related or interdependent. \item \textbf{Relevance}: The description of a group is critical in guiding developers to choose packages, so it should summarize the functionality of the packages accurately. \item \textbf{Differentiation}: Groups should have a distinct purpose, and low differentiation between them could confuse developers when selecting groups. \item \textbf{Distributions}: the number of packages in a group should be balanced.
+Overcrowded groups can lead to confusion when retrieving specific items, while groups with too few packages may result in inefficient management. \end{itemize}

-Based on these expert criteria outlined above, we propose \textit{GValue}, a metric for evaluating the quality of groups in OSS projects.
+Based on these expert criteria, we propose \textit{GValue}, a metric for evaluating the quality of groups in P2G.
 Figure \ref{fig:gvalue} provides an overview of our \textit{GValue}, which consists of three steps.
-In the first step, two types of information are extracted from the Linux distributions repositories, which is package attributes and group attributes.
-In the second step, these extracted attributes are processed and transformed into a set of values that reflect the quality of groups from four perspectives, which are compact, relevance, difference, and distribution.
+In the first step, two types of information are extracted from the distribution repositories, which is package attributes and group attributes.
+In the second step, they are processed and transformed into a set of values that reflect the quality of groups according to the four expert criteria.
 Finally, these values are consolidated into a single metric.
-The following sections provide a detailed description of each step.
+The following sections provide a detailed description for each step.

-\textbf{Extract raw data.} As illustrated in figure \ref{fig:gvalue}, the step aims to extract group and package attributes from the Linux distribution repositories.
-The step first extract $n$ groups from Linux repositories, denoted as $O = \{g_1,g_2,...,g_n\}$.
-Then, three attributes are extracted for each group $g_i$, including group name, group description, and package list, expressed as $g_i = \{gn_i,gd_i,pl_i\}$.
+\textbf{Extract raw data.} As illustrated in figure \ref{fig:gvalue}, the step aims to extract group and package attributes from the distribution repositories.
+We first scrape $n$ groups from repositories, denoted as $O = \{g_1,g_2,...,g_n\}$.
+Then, three attributes are extracted for each group $g_i$, including name, description, and package list, expressed as $g_i = \{gn_i,gd_i,pl_i\}$.
 Assuming group $g_i$ contains $m$ packages, the package list is represented as $pl_i = \{p_{i1},p_{i2},...,p_{im}\}$.
 Additionally, we extract package attributes for each package in groups, including package name and package description, which can be defined as $p_{ij} = \{pn_{ij},pd_{ij}\}$.